All resources

 Framework · About an hour to adapt

-Discover, Design, Build, Deliver, Measure.
-The version I use on actual engagements, with the questions I refuse to skip at each gate.
+Discover, Design, Build, Deliver, Measure — the version I run actual engagements on, with the questions I refuse to skip at each gate.

 Methodology Project kickoff Action mapping